Fake MAC Address Generator

 Generate fake MAC addresses in colon, dash, or plain format for IoT, DHCP, and network UI QA.
 Free.

 Fake MAC address generator for network, IoT, and device inventory UI testing.
-Related concepts include test fixtures, seed data, staging environment, browser-based tool—all as a free online developer and QA tool with instant results.

 1. Pick separator format.